An Individual’s Pain is Relative, Not Comparative

 How does one heal these wounds?
 It will never go away on its own, it will never just pass through you or dissipate.
 To move from victim to survivor action must be taken.
 For many, the time to take action is when they can’t avoid or mask the pain anymore.
-When the drinking, drugging, sexing, working, hiding, gambling or whatever the addiction of avoiding no longer works to temporarily take the pain away.
-When nothing outside of your self gives you temporary relief of the shame you carry.
-When there is nowhere outside of yourself to look, that’s when its time to go inward.
+When the drinking, drugging, sexing, working, hiding, gambling, or whatever the addiction of avoiding no longer works to temporarily take the pain away.
+When nothing outside of yourself gives you temporary relief from the shame you carry.
+When there is nowhere outside of yourself to look, that’s when it’s time to go inward.

 The only way out is through.
 Don’t avoid the pain any longer, face it, stand up to it.
 Go back into the darkness, put yourself back there as the helpless victim, and feel the fear, helplessness, and trauma.
 By feeling the original feelings we release the shame that has been stored up inside of us.
 The more you go back and feel it, face it, and release it, the less power it has over you, the freer you are.
 Joy and shame cannot occupy the same space within.
 The less shame you carry the more room for joy to occupy the space shame once did.

 You can not know strength unless you are willing to be vulnerable.
 With self vulnerability, comes self-understanding, with understanding comes self-compassion, and with compassion comes self-forgiveness.
 By forgiving yourself you are giving back the shame you carried back to your abuser.

 It’s time to take your life back.
 Move from victim to survivor, to empowerment, to freedom.